alchemy-fr/Phraseanet/README.md

 WARNING : still in a work-in-progress status and can be used only for test purposes.

-The docker distribution come with 2 differents containers :
+The docker distribution come with 3 differents containers :
-* an nginx that act as the front http server.
+* An nginx that act as the front http server.
-* the php-fpm who serves the php files through nginx.
+* The php-fpm who serves the php files through nginx.
+* The worker who execute Phraseanet scheduler.

 ## How to build

-The two images can be built respectively with these two commands :
+The three images can be built respectively with these commands :

     # nginx server
     docker build --target phraseanet-nginx -t local/phraseanet-nginx .